0382/argparse-f/README.md

 ```bash
 greet name=Alice age=24
 ```
-It is tedious comparing with position argument, so it should not used in a common command line program.
-But it useful in a big project, and you run program with a shell script.
+It is tedious comparing with position argument, so it should not be used in a common command line program.
+But it is useful in a big project, and you run program with a shell script.
 In this case, the named argument make the script more readable.

 Add named argument like this:
 ```fortran